An Embodied Approach to the Study of Experience (EASE)

 This conference seeks to advance the methodological, theoretical and epistemological challenges posed by the implementation of an embodied approach to the study of the experience.

-It is organized by the Centro de Estudios Laboratorio de Fenomenología Corporal (LAFEC) with the sponsorship of the Psychology Faculty of the Diego Portales University and the National Agency of Research and Development of Chile.
+It is organized by the Centro de Estudios Laboratorio de Fenomenología Corporal (LAFEC) with the sponsorship of the Psychology Faculty of the Diego Portales University and the National Agency of Research and Development of Chile (project REDI170181).

 The advent of the enactive approach to cognition produced a paradigm shift that has given a central place to the body and subjective experience in various fields of research.
 This paradigm shift converges with the development of the field of phenomenology, which gives an increasingly central role to embodiment in the study and understanding of human experience.
 Notions such as body resonance, body consciousness, aesthetic body resonance, body memory, somatic markers, among others, have been opening a fruitful dialogue both at philosophical and epistemological levels as well as at an applied level (for example in areas such as cognitive sciences, neurosciences, psychology, psychiatry, linguistics, medicine, anthropology, education, artificial intelligence, design, architecture, urbanism, etc.).